Statistical methods in experimental physics

 The course is planned in the optional format once a week, while lectures will be held every second week, and practical classes (seminars) will be held between the lectures, discussing examples and solving problems from modern experimental physics and everyday life (including laboratory work) .

 Announcements of important events, as well as discussion of any issues related to the course, are available in the Telegram group (https://t.me/mipt_statmethods).
-All group members have access to the course materials at the address.

 Course structure (preliminary program)